How Do I Earn a Barber's License?

 License Exam Information

-States require between 200-2,000 hours of combined training and education in order to qualify to take the barbering licensure exam.
+States typically require between 1,000-2,000 hours of combined training and education in order to qualify to take the barbering licensure exam.
 Exams usually includes two sections: a written test and a hands-on styling or practical test.
 In general, the written portion takes 1-2 hours and consists of multiple-choice questions testing your knowledge of hair care skills, safety and sanitation techniques.
 The practical exam portion may take longer, and it usually requires you to demonstrate your skills on a live model.

 Employment and Salary Info